 The Outdoor Pursuits community is designed to bring together students who have a passion for the outdoors and give them an opportunity to explore new adventures together!
-In partnership with UNC’s Outdoor Pursuits in Campus Recreation, this community has the privilege of being linked to UNC’s gear shop and lots of opportunities to get off campus and into nature.
+In partnership with UNC’s Outdoor Pursuits in Campus Recreation, this community has the privilege of being linked to UNC’s Gear Shop and lots of opportunities to get off campus and into nature.

-The Pet Friendly community is one of our most popular options at UNC.
+The Pet-Friendly community is one of our most popular options at UNC.
 Although every pet must go through an approval process before arriving on campus, this a place where you can live with your pet.
 If you are a pet lover, but don’t have your own pet to bring to college, this is also a great place for you!
 You’ll need to complete additional application documents to be considered for this community.

-Pre-Nursing - Harrison Hall
+Nursing Exploring - Harrison Hall

 Queer Living Community - Berkenkotter House and Horst House

 The supportive space created by the Queer Living Community is a great fit if you enjoy engaging in open dialogue about identity.
-Students who identify across the gender, sexual, and romantic identity spectrums are welcome to call this community home.
+Students who identify across the gender, sexual and romantic identity spectrums are welcome to call this community home.
 The houses for the Queer Residential Learning Community are immediately adjacent to the Gender and Sexuality Resource Center.

-Women's - Sabin Hall
+Women's - Gordon Hall